One of the worst predicaments you can find yourself in as a business owner is to be on the wrong side of the law.

 - FTC Disclaimer Widget

-Compliance Bar is a simple WordPress plugin that includes over 20 customizable compliance pages for your digital business …
+Compliance Bar is a simple plugin for WordPress-driven websites containing over 20 customizable compliance page templates for your web presence …

 (Legal Suite Pro Plugin For WordPress)